FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/File_access_and_coding.md

 > **Note**
 >
-> Transfer CFT z/OS does not allow the concatenation of all versions of a GDG file.
+> Note: Transfer CFT z/OS does not allow the concatenation of all versions of a GDG file.

 Delivered templates: